West Windsor, New Jersey: History

 Prior to individual European land acquisition and settlement around the turn of the 18th century, the primary residents of West Windsor were the Lenape Native Americans.
 The Assanhicans (Assunpinks) were the subtribe that inhabited the greater Trenton area; artifacts from their society are still found in West Windsor.

-The first known European activity in the area now known as West Windsor dates to 1634, during the exploration of Captain Thomas Yong.
-Yong was an Englishman, who reportedly traded with the native Lenape people.
-The region was officially claimed for European settlement under the 1682 William Penn treaties, under which the Lenape conveyed vast portions of New Jersey and Pennsylvania to Quaker colonists.
+In 1634, and English captain named Thomas Yong explored the Delaware River, up to the general Trenton area.
+Had his crew followed the Assunpink northeastward, their path would have taken them to the general West Windsor area.
+However, they did not, and the identity of the first European person to set foot in West Windsor is unknown.

 The West Windsor area was within Piscataway Township when it was chartered on December 18, 1666.
 This changed upon the formation of Middlesex County in 1683.

-New Windsor Township (West Windsor's predecessor), known later as Windsor Township, was unofficially formed in 1731, and officially created by Royal Charter on March 9, 1751, from a partition of Piscataway Township.
-Its borders encompassed today's West Windsor Township, all of present-day Princeton up to Nassau Street, and pre-partition East Windsor Township.
+New Windsor Township (West Windsor's predecessor), known later as Windsor Township, was unofficially formed in 1730/1731, and officially created by Royal Charter on March 9, 1751, from a partition of Piscataway Township.
+Its borders encompassed today's West Windsor Township, East Windsor Township, Hightstown Borough and Robbinsville Township, as well as present-day Princeton southeast of Nassau Street and portions of present-day Millstone Township and Monroe Township.
 In 1756, The College of New Jersey relocated to Nassau Hall in the village of Princeton.
 When West Windsor and East Windsor were created from the division of Windsor Township on February 9, 1797, West Windsor's boundaries extended up to Nassau Street.
 Following the 1838 formation of Mercer County and further land acquisitions by Princeton in 1843 and 1853, West Windsor's borders were again redefined to reflect the township's current 26.84 sqmi.

 Historically, West Windsor relied heavily upon agriculture.
 Common products were wheat, tomatoes, rye, and potatoes.
-This identity dominated the township from its first settlement until the last half of the 20th century, and was really only extinguished upon the township's most rapid period of growth from the late 1970s-the 2000s.
+This farming identity dominated the township from its first settlement until the last half of the 20th century, and was really only extinguished upon the township's most rapid period of growth from the late 1970s-the 2000s.

 However, this agrarian dominance incentivized the institution of slavery as well.
 Although records are sparse, township censuses indicate 190 slaves in Windsor Township in 1790.
 In West Windsor, there were 21 slaves in 1830 and 3 in 1840.
 Additionally, several late 1700s wills and 1800s "abandonments" show the presence of slavery in the township around the turn of the 19th century.

 West Windsor never developed a centralized "downtown."
 Instead, The township contained within it (entirely or partly) several small hamlets whose names and locations are still identifiable and/or in use in contemporary times.
 They are as follows: